-September is National Preparedness Month, the perfect time to get your household ready for an emergency.
-The American Red Cross Connecticut urges everyone to make sure they are prepared for a disaster and not wait until an emergency occurs and it’s too late.
+FAIRFAX, VA – August 31, 2018 — September is National Preparedness Month, the perfect time to get your household ready for an emergency.
+The American Red Cross in the National Capital Region urges everyone to make sure they are prepared for a disaster and not wait until an emergency occurs and it’s too late.

-“This is the time of year when hurricanes, floods, wildfires and other large disasters can happen,” said Mario Bruno, CEO, American Red Cross Connecticut and Rhode Island Region.
+“This is the time of year when hurricanes, floods, wildfires and other large disasters can happen,” said Linda Mathes, Chief Executive Officer, American Red Cross in the National Capital Region.
 “You should take steps now to be ready if an emergency occurs.
 It’s critical that all members of your household know what to do.”

 BE READY TO EVACUATE Whether the emergency is a home fire or something bigger like a hurricane, the situation may force you to leave your home.
 There are ten steps you can take now to be prepared if the emergency makes it unsafe to remain at home:

-- Don’t forget your pets.
+10. Don’t forget your pets.
 If it’s not safe for you to stay home, it’s not safe for them either.
 Prepare a phone list of pet-friendly motels and animal shelters located along your evacuation route.
-Keep in mind only service animals are usually allowed in shelters.
+Keep in mind only service animals are usually allowed in shelters

 THREE EASY STEPS Getting prepared is easier than it sounds.
 There are three basic steps: